 - Representation of investor-owned utilities on water transfers.

 - Representation of real estate developers on water transfers, CEQA and WSA matters.

-- Representation of rancher regarding water rights in contested proceedings before SWRCB.
+Representation of farmers and ranchers regarding water rights and water supply in contested proceedings before SWRCB.

 - Representation of water agency regarding water quality and discharges from reservoir.